top of page

 Horse Cave, Ky.
 42749

-Jobe Publishing, Inc. offers a variety of printing with an in-house bindery department, NOT just a newspaper printing company.
-Jeff Jobe, CEO/Publisher owns multiple hometown newspapers in Hart, Barren, Metcalfe, Monroe, Butler, and Edmonson counties.
+Jobe Publishing, Inc. offers a variety of printing services with an in-house bindery department.
+It is NOT just a newspaper printing company.
+Jeff Jobe, CEO/Publisher, owns multiple hometown newspapers in Hart, Barren, Metcalfe, Monroe, Butler, and Edmonson counties.

 Location